go-iiif/go-iiif/README.md

 ```
 This allows for configuration files, and others, to be stored and retrieved from [any "bucket" source that is supported by the Go Cloud package](https://gocloud.dev/howto/blob/#services), notably remote storage services like AWS S3.

-The `source` and `caching` layers have also been updated accordingly but support for the older `Disk`, `S3` and `Memory` sources has been updated to use the `Go Cloud` packages so there is no need to update any existing `go-iiif` configuration files.

-## URIs
+### "URIs"

-[go-iiif-uri](https://github.com/go-iiif/go-iiif-uri) URI strings are still a work in progress.
-While they may still change a bit around the edges efforts will be made to ensure backwards compatibility going forward.
+_[go-iiif-uri](https://github.com/go-iiif/go-iiif-uri) URI strings are technically still a "work in progress" but since they haven't meaningfully changed in a few years they are probably close to being considered stable._

 `go-iiif-uri` URI strings are defined by a named scheme which indicates how an URI should be processed, a path which is a reference to an image and zero or more query parameters which are the specific instructions for processing the URI.